gucoo/HelloCoherence/Sample0/README.md

 ## Alternative way to run I found is:

-1.In terminal: Cd to Sample folder and then DO C:\Users\gwcho\eclipse-workspace\Sample0>mvn exec:java -Dexec.mainClass="com.tangosol.net.DefaultCacheServer"
+1.In terminal: cd to Sample0 folder and then do

+C:\Users\gwcho\eclipse-workspace\Sample0>mvn exec:java -Dexec.mainClass="com.tangosol.net.DefaultCacheServer"

 2.In Eclipse: do mvn clean and insatll then run the HelloCoherence as java application then the following will show: